Frequently Asked Questions and Answers About Generators.

 Understanding Home Standby Generators:

-An average home may use more than a hundred electrical appliances and devices to provide convenience, comfort and security.
+An average home may use more than a hundred electrical appliances and devices to provide convenience, comfort, and security.
 It is, therefore, essential that we install a backup home generator to prepare for a power outage.
-A residential generator has major advantages over a portable gen set- automatic start, permanent fixture, more power, cleaner fuel (natural gas or propane), low running costs and all-weather operation.
-Standby power systems start automatically with seconds after a home’s electricity goes out and ensure a continuous electrical supply.
+A residential generator has major advantages over a portable gen set- automatic-start, permanent fixture, more power, cleaner fuel (natural gas or propane), low running costs and all-weather operation.
+Standby power systems start automatically with seconds after a home’s electricity goes out and ensures a continuous electrical supply.

 2- Transfer Switch